SACGF/shariant_docs/docs/site/classification_flags.md

 This classification is not yet shared outside of your lab or institution.
 1. From the classification form, ensure there are no validation errors stopping this record from being published.
 2. Review the content of the classification to make sure it's ready to be shared.
-3. At the bottom of the form, click the Share to submit at a higher share level.
+3. At the bottom of the form, click the "Share" button to submit at a higher share level.

 ### ![](images/trash.png) Withdrawn
 This classification has been marked as withdrawn.
 It will be hidden from almost all searches and exports.